base-org/node/README.md

 - a modern multi-core CPU with good single-core performance
 - at least 16 GB RAM (32 GB recommended)
-- a high performance SSD drive with at least 4 TB free (NVME recommended)
+- a high performance SSD drive with at least 700GB (full node) or 4TB free (archive node)

 ### Troubleshooting